 As we’ve already mentioned…

-Most Abyssinian adult cats will have a medium-sized body, however, these guys tend to be a bit more “muscular” compared to other cat breeds of similar shape and size.
+Most Abyssinian adult cats will have a medium-sized body.
+However, these guys tend to be more “muscular” than other cat breeds of similar shape and size.
 The boxing phrase “pound for pound” comes to mind when looking at these guys because you’ll often be surprised at just how “powerful” these little guys are despite their “medium” stature.

-Will generally have a fine texture to it, unlike other cats with a little bit of coarseness mixed in as well.
+Unlike other cats, the Abyssinian coat will generally have a fine texture and a bit of coarseness.
 You’ll also notice that their heads will have a bit of a “wedge-looking” head with eyes shaped like an almond.

 Their physical appearance…